SiliconLabs/automated-measurement-framework/Examples/TX_CW/README.md

 Required instruments:

 - Silicon Laboratories EFR32 with RAILTest configured
-- Spectrum analyzer (the example was tested with ... and ...)
+- Spectrum analyzer (the example was tested with Anritsu MS2692A and Rohde&Schwarz FSV)
-- (optional) Power supply (the example was tested with ... )
+- (optional) Power supply (the example was tested with Keysight E3646A)

 ## Getting started